Alfresco/tutorials/docs/api-tutorial/introduction.md

 ![invalidPrefix](../images/introduction/invalidPrefix.png)

 If you already have a contract you want to upload you can use the same API, only this time instead of sending a json body you will attach the existing contract to your request by using the “form-data” body(1) (Request 3).
 Select the file you want to upload as value for the “filedata”- key(2).

 ![uploadContract](../images/introduction/uploadContract.png)

 Now let’s check if everything worked as it should have!
 Log into Share as Administrator and and visit your site “myInc” then navigate to the “New” folder (Document Library -> Contracts -> New).
 If everything has gone to plan there should be the contract you just created or uploaded.

 ![newContract](../images/introduction/newContract.png)

-If you want to view your contract at any point use the fourth request which will return the node belonging to the ID the {contractId} is currently assigned to.
+If you want to view your contract at any point use the fourth request which will return the node belonging to the ID the {contractId} variable is currently assigned to.
-The response body will look exactly as the one above with the notable difference that you didn't first create the contract but merely called for an existing one.
+The response body will look exactly like the one for creating a contract with the notable difference that it contains an already existing one instead of the node you just created.

 ## Update a contract